LunaticNeko/glowise/README.md

 -------------

 I develop this mod on nightly.
 It should work all the way down to stable.
 If it doesn't, please tell me.

+I tested this mod on an existing character and an existing planet, and it works fine.

 Licensing
 ---------